Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Project Evaluation and Approval

 LDWF evaluates freshwater and saltwater projects separately based on a set of criteria and, if funding is available, will choose a project.
-If a project is chosen, LDWF will apply for a federal grant on behalf of the local sponsor, and a Cooperative Endeavor Agreement (CEA) will be executed between LDWF, Office of Facility Planning and Control (FP&C), and the local sponsor.
-Financial assistance cannot be provided for any work performed prior to grant approval by the USFWS and execution of the CEA.
+If a project is chosen, LDWF will apply for a federal grant on behalf of the local sponsor, and will issue a subaward to the local sponsor.
+Financial assistance cannot be provided for any work performed prior to grant approval by the USFWS and execution of the subaward agreement without prior approval from the USFWS.

-The local sponsor will be required to identify the project as having been funded by the federal government as a Sport Fish Restoration Project in conjunction with LDWF via permanent signage no less than 3 feet by 4 feet.
-The sign must include the Sport Fish Restoration logo and LDWF logo (or some other manner of acknowledgement approved by LDWF).
+The subrecipient is required to identify the project as having been funded by the federal government as a Sport Fish Restoration Project in conjunction with LDWF via permanent signage no less than 3 feet by 4 feet.
+The sign must include the Sport Fish Restoration logo and LDWF logo (or some other manner of acknowledgment approved by LDWF).
 The sign must be maintained throughout the useful life of the project.

 Boating Infrastructure example sign